AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 ![](assets/d365-to-acs-ui-page-ingress-top-pointers.png)

-In the **[!UICONTROL Edit Table Mapping]** page, check the **[!UICONTROL Mappings]** section to ensure that fields from Dynamics 365 are being mapped to the correct field in Campaign.
+In the **[!UICONTROL Edit Table Mapping]** page, check the **[!UICONTROL Mappings]** section to ensure that fields from Microsoft Dynamics 365 are being mapped to the correct field in Campaign.
 If you need to add any other mappings, do so now, as well as any replacements or filters.
 [Learn more](../../integrating/using/d365-acs-self-service-app-data-sync.md).

 If you want to add new mappings, refer to [this section](../../integrating/using/d365-acs-self-service-app-data-sync.md#add-a-new-mapping) for more information.